In this episode . . .

 Is any of this likely to affect public policy?
 If it affects public policy and is likely to get to a higher court, I’m very much more interested . . .
 I only want to support the fair side of the story, I don’t want to make up stories . . .
 [I]f I can figure that out in the first call, I’m delighted.

-Additional topics include getting worn down by opposing council, preparing using self-cross examination, and the importance of repetition.
+Additional topics include getting worn down by opposing counsel, preparing using self-cross examination, and the importance of repetition.

 Episode Transcript: